 (4) The secret placement of nuclear missiles in Cuba was an aggressive move by the Soviets.
 A vigorous response was required to preserve U.S. credibility with its allies and to prevent the Russians from thinking that similar future moves would be tolerated by the U.S. (i.e., the Munich problem).

 To achieve the policy goals of the U.S. government, the Russians had to be forced to remove the missiles on terms that appeared to be a U.S. foreign policy victory.
 At the same time, the crisis could not be allowed to escalate into World War III, a very distinct possibility if the Russians had refused to remove the missiles and the U.S. had invaded Cuba.
-(See the opening paragraph to the Helpful Background section.)
 In thirteen incredibly tense days in October 1962, President Kennedy and his advisors attained these goals.
 After that time, the Superpowers introduced new procedures to defuse crises and acted more cautiously.
 While they maintained their competition and wars were fought in such places as Vietnam, Angola, and Afghanistan, after the Cuban Missile Crisis, neither Superpower made a sudden, surprise and radical move which placed the population of its opponent, or the leadership, in jeopardy.

 - The film acknowledges the importance of the vote of the Organization of American States supporting the quarantine.
 It should also be noted that this vote "had a major psychological and practical effect on the Russians and changed our position from that of an outlaw acting in violation of international law into a country acting in accordance with twenty allies legally protecting their position.
 (Source: " Thirteen Days.)
-However, the movie glosses over the importance of the quick support of our NATO allies in the crisis and even of African countries which would have had an important role if the Russians had tried to send nuclear arms to Cuba by air.
-The only available landing strips for refueling were in two countries in Guinea and Senegal, which agreed not to permit the flights.
-Source: Ibid at 121 and 122.)
+However, the movie glosses over the importance of the quick support of the NATO allies of the U.S. and even of African countries which would have had an important role if the Russians had tried to send nuclear arms to Cuba by air in order to avoid the naval blockade.
+The only available landing strips for refueling were in two countries, Guinea and Senegal, which had agreed not to permit the flights.
+(Source: Ibid at 121 and 122.)

 - The role of O'Donnell was overstated and the roles of other advisors (for example, Bundy, Sorenson and Dillon) whose input was very important to President Kennedy, were minimized.